 I can order these tests for you and many of them are relatively inexpensive so this is often the next step in evaluating your health.
 They may also be helpful to monitor progress.

-Tests which fall into the category of functional testing generally go a bit deeper again and are designed to give us information about how your “machinery” is working (whereas standard pathology tests tend to tell us if the machinery is faulty).
+Tests that fall into the category of functional testing generally go a bit deeper again and are designed to give us information about how your “machinery” is working (whereas standard pathology tests tend to tell us if the machinery is faulty).

-There is a large number of well validated functional tests available to us these days.
-They include tests which look at:
+There is a large number of well-validated functional tests available to us these days.
+They include tests that look at:

 - Your gut microbiome

 - How well your liver detoxification pathways are working

 - Food intolerances or sensitivities